randomhajile/lisp-simulacrum/readme.md

 ## Lisp Simulacrum ##
 # Description #
-This is a toy Lisp interpreter implemented in Python.
+This is a toy Lisp interpreter implemented in Python3.
 I wanted to learn more about how programming languages work and decided to make a mostly functional Lisp.
 The tokenizer and parser are based on reading [Dragon Book](http://dragonbook.stanford.edu/) with the lexer being an implementation of a FSA and the parser being a basic recursive-descent parser.